Question: Why must responsible prescribers enter and review medications within Connect Care at discharge from inpatient encounters?

 - A "MedRec for Community Pharmacist" report is generated at every discharge once discharge orders are completed.
 The report lists all medications that a patient should be taking at discharge, highlighting home medications that may have been changed or discontinued.

-- The report is automatically sent (fax for now, digital in future) to the patient's registered pharmacy.
-In the absence of a preferred pharmacy, the medication list is provided to the patient together with printed prescriptions for them to take to a community pharmacy.
+- The report should be manually faxed to the patient's registered pharmacy (it cannot be automatically sent at this time).
+In the absence of a preferred pharmacy, the report can be provided to the patient together with any printed prescriptions they are taking to a community pharmacy.

 - Decision Supports